Provably-Correct Safety Protocol for Cooperative Platooning: INTRODUCTION

 \subsubsection{Correct-by-construction Controllers}

-In \cite{alvarez_safe_1999, scheuer_safe_2009, khalifa_vehicles_2019}, controllers for keeping the state of platoons in invariably safe sets are designed.
-The work in~\cite{alvarez_safe_1999} also proposes an approach for avoiding collision propagation.
-In~\cite{alam_guaranteeing_2014}, a two-vehicle platoon is modeled as a pursuit-evasion game in order to compute the largest possible set of initial states of the following vehicle, for which a controller exists that keeps the vehicle in a safe state.
+One group of methods designs controllers for keeping the state of platoons in invariably safe sets~\cite{alvarez_safe_1999, scheuer_safe_2009, khalifa_vehicles_2019}.
+The notion of safety can also include the avoidance of collision propagations between different platoons~\cite{alvarez_safe_1999}.
+Modelling a two-vehicle platoon as a pursuit-evasion game makes it possible to compute the largest possible set of initial states of the following vehicle, for which a safe controller exists~\cite{alam_guaranteeing_2014}.